Better Late Than Never: Meta-Evaluation of Latency Metrics for Simultaneous Speech-to-Text Translation: Introduction

-In this paper, we present the first comprehensive evaluation of latency metrics for SimulST under several aspects, including diverse systems, language pairs, and short- and long-form regimes.
-Through an in-depth analysis of systems submitted to recent IWSLT SimulST Shared Tasks \citep{anastasopoulos-etal-2022-findings,agrawal-etal-2023-findings,ahmad-etal-2024-findings}, we reveal that existing metrics can lead to misleading conclusions and hinder effective system design.
-We show that the inconsistent evaluations are not primarily due to the aforementioned assumptions, but rather to a structural bias in how latency is measured--particularly in how segmentation influences SimulST models' behavior.
+In this paper, we present the first comprehensive meta-evaluation of latency metrics for \gls{sst} in several aspects, including diverse systems, language pairs, and short- and long-form regimes.
+Through an in-depth analysis of systems submitted to recent IWSLT Simultaneous Speech Translation Shared Tasks~\cite{anastasopoulos-etal-2022-findings,agrawal-etal-2023-findings,ahmad-etal-2024-findings}, we reveal that existing metrics can lead to misleading conclusions and hinder effective system design.
+We show that the inconsistent evaluations are not primarily due to the aforementioned assumptions, but rather to a structural bias in how latency is measured---particularly in how segmentation influences \gls{sst} models' behavior.
 Motivated by these findings, we propose YAAL (Yet Another Average Lagging), a refined latency metric designed to mitigate the biases present in existing latency metrics.
-Our extensive experiments demonstrate that YAAL yields more reliable latency estimates, consistently aligning better with the actual behavior of SimulST systems.
-Furthermore, we also show that resegmentation, which pairs segment-level predictions with their corresponding reference, is necessary to produce meaningful latency measurements for long-form SimulST.
+Using the proposed YAAL metric, we identify a ``degenerate'' behavior in some systems, where the majority of the translation occurs after the input ends.
+We introduce a diagnostic test to detect this behavior, enabling practitioners to identify when a system exhibits degeneracy and when latency metrics may be unreliable.
+Furthermore, we also show that resegmentation, which pairs segment-level predictions with their corresponding reference, is necessary to produce meaningful latency measurements for long-form \gls{sst}.
 To this end, we introduce \segmenter{}, a new resegmentation tool, and extend our YAAL to LongYAAL, which deals with audio streams.
-Compared to the current standard alignment tool used in the speech translation community \citep{matusov2005evaluating}, \segmenter{} significantly improves alignment quality, enabling more accurate evaluation in long-form scenarios.\footnote{The code for YAAL, its long-form variant LongYAAL, and \segmenter{} will be released upon the paper acceptance under Apache 2.0 license.}
+Compared to the current alignment tool used in the speech translation community \cite{matusov-etal-2005-evaluating}, \segmenter{} significantly improves alignment quality, enabling more accurate evaluation in long-form scenarios.
+The code for YAAL, its LongYAAL long-form variant, and \segmenter{} is available within the \toolkit{} toolkit.\footnote{\toolkiturl}